Shubham-3378/Project1_Big_Data/README.md

 ![project_pictorial_description](https://user-images.githubusercontent.com/107996057/176883552-8e67dd5c-b489-4676-a2bb-502b43a95731.jpg)

-# Description
+## Description
-### In this project Data is sent by the client everyday in CSV format.
+#### In this project Data is sent by the client everyday in CSV format.
 So load all the data in SQL everyday and then export it to HDFS.
-From there load the Data to hive
+From there load the Data to hive.
-### and do the partioning on Year and Month and implement SCD Type-1 Logic and then load the data for Data reconcilation so that no loss of data takes place at any day.
+#### Also implemented partioning on Year and Month and then implemented SCD Type-1 Logic and then load the data for Data reconcilation so that no loss of data takes place at any day.

+## Technology Stack
+* Hadoop
+* Sqoop
+* Hive
+* Sql
+* Shell Scripting

 ## About SCD Type-1
-### SCD Stands for Slowly changing dimensions.
+#### SCD Stands for Slowly changing dimensions.
-### SCD type 1 methodology is used when there is no need to store historical data in the dimension table.
+#### SCD type 1 methodology is used when there is no need to store historical data in the dimension table.
-### This method overwrites the old data in the dimension table with the new data.
+#### This method overwrites the old data in the dimension table with the new data.
 It is used to correct data errors in the dimension.

-# Approach
+## Approach
 1) First I transfer all the datasets to Virtual machine on my system using WinSCP.
 2) After getting Datasets on EdgeNode, put all datasets in a Archive folder as a BackUp purpose.
 3) Then export Day1 data to SQL database in a table(dummy_data), also added one column for comaparing updated timestamp.